 FeedWordPress is an open-source Atom/RSS aggregator for the WordPress blog publishing platform.
 You set up feeds that you choose, and FeedWordPress syndicates posts from those sources into your WordPress posts table, where they can be displayed by your WordPress templates like any other post — but with additional meta-data, so that your templates can properly attribute the post to the source it came from.

-(RSS Includes Pages and Custom Post Types Plugin)
+(RSS Includes Pages and Custom Post Types)

-For more details, go here: RSS Includes Pages
+For more information, go here:

-Tip #1 – Comment RSS Feeds
+Tip #1 – WP Comment RSS Feeds

-WordPress displays RSS feeds of comments posted on your site in addition to giving online users access to feeds of your posts.
+WordPress displays RSS feeds of your post comments in addition to giving online users access to RSS feeds of your latest posts.

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL:

-- http://www.yourdomain.com/blog/comments/feed (if your WP installation is in a subdomain, e.g. “blog”)
+- http://www.yourdomain.com/blog/comments/feed (if your WP site installation is in a subfolder, e.g. “blog”)

-Tip #2 – Using Feeds For Individual Items
+Tip #2 – Specific Post Item Feeds

 (Single Post RSS Feed)